Tom94/practical-path-guiding/README.md

 - Filtered SD-tree splatting for increased robustness.
 - Automatic learning of the BSDF / SD-tree sampling ratio via gradient descent based on the theory of [Neural Importance Sampling [Müller et al. 2018]](https://tom94.net).

+These improvements are described in detail in [chapter 10 of the "Path Guiding in Production" SIGGRAPH'19 course](https://tom94.net).

-To see the effect of each of these improvements, compare the above example renders with [only the inverse-variance-based sample combination](resources/glossy-kitchen-inverse-variance-only.png), [only filtered SD-tree splatting](resources/glossy-kitchen-splatting-only.png) and [only sampling ratio learning](resources/glossy-kitchen-mis-only.png).
+To see the effect of each of the improvements in isolation, compare the above example renders with [only the inverse-variance-based sample combination](resources/glossy-kitchen-inverse-variance-only.png), [only filtered SD-tree splatting](resources/glossy-kitchen-splatting-only.png) and [only sampling ratio learning](resources/glossy-kitchen-mis-only.png).

-Since these improvements significantly improve the algorithm, they are *disabled* by default for reproducibility of the paper's results.
+Since the improvements significantly improve the algorithm, they are *disabled* by default for reproducibility of the paper's results.
 To get the optimal results *with* the improvements, simply add the following parameters to the integrator in the scene XML file
 ```xml
 <string name="sampleCombination" value="inversevar"/>